LivePersonInc/developer-center/pages/documents/consumer experience/ios-sdk/UnAuthenticated-iOS.md

 ```

 ### Notes & Best Practices

 * Brands who wish to use Unauthenticated In-App Messaging must activate Campaigns for Messaging and create a default engagement.
 For additional information, please follow the [Campaigns for Messaging guide](https://s3-eu-west-1.amazonaws.com/ce-sr/CA/Campaigns/Mobile+App+Engagement+Configuration+Guide.pdf).
-In addition, the SDK should be initialized with the ```LPMonitoringInitParams```
+In addition, the SDK should be initialized with the ```LPMonitoringInitParams``` object.

-* In order to change SDK modes, Logout must be called first
+* In order to change SDK modes, Logout must be called first.

-* LPAuthenticationType signup will be deprecated at the end June 2019
+* LPAuthenticationType signup will be deprecated at the end June 2019.